 The AWS Standard can be implemented by any site, in any sector, in any watershed around the world.
 Free to download, the AWS Standard is supported by a verification system which enables verification of practices, the use of claims, and AWS logos.
 The verification system recognizes the different levels of performance outlined in the AWS Standard and offers independent verification of performance developed by members in a robust and credible manner.

-The AWS Certification Program provides for two types of assessment against the AWS Standard: self-verification and certification through a third-party conformity assessment body (CAB).
+The AWS Certification Program provides certification through a third-party conformity assessment body (CAB).

-AWS also provides Interim Accreditation Requirements which set forth AWS requirements for interim accreditation of conformity assessment bodies, training service providers and consultants providing AWS-related services.
+AWS also provides Accreditation Requirements which set forth AWS requirements for accreditation of conformity assessment bodies, training service providers and consultants providing AWS-related services.

 Download AWS Accreditation Requirements v2.0